-- Achievement will be measured using a critical thinking scenario and rated using a critical thinking rubric. - This is a direct measure of student learning. - ENSC 3933 Environmental Ethics (SP), ENSC 4023 Water Quality (FA), ENSC 4263 Environmental Soil Science (SP even), CSES 4553 Wetland Soils (SP odd), ENSC 4034 Analysis of Environmental Contaminants (SP even), optional advanced courses for ESWS students that should capture at least half of the senior population, are the target courses for the critical thinking assessment. - Assessment scenarios are generated to cover application of critical thinking in environmental, soil, water, or ecological contexts. - B. Acceptable and Ideal Targets (not required for indirect measures) - Acceptable: 50% of seniors assessed will score proficient or greater. - Ideal: 90% of seniors assessed will score proficient or greater.
+- Achievement will be measured using a critical thinking scenario and rated using a critical thinking rubric. - This is a direct measure of student learning. - Assessment scenarios are generated to cover application of critical thinking in environmental, soil, water, or ecological contexts.

-We did not assess this in 2023-2024.
+B. Acceptable and Ideal Targets (not required for indirect measures)

+- Acceptable: 50% of seniors assessed will score proficient or greater. - Ideal: 90% of seniors assessed will score proficient or greater.

+- 70% of ESWS seniors were proficient in defining the problem. - 90% of ESWS seniors were proficient in identifying strategies to solve the problem. - 70% of ESWS seniors were proficient in proposing solutions to solve the problem.

+- 80% of ESWS seniors were proficient in evaluating the solutions to solve the problem. - 60% of ESWS seniors were proficient in implementing solutions to solve the problem. - 70% of ESWS seniors were proficient in evaluating the outcomes.
-• Critical thinking requires analysis, synthesis, and evaluation, i.e. learning at high cognitive levels.
-Results from assessment in ENSC 3933 indicate acceptable target proficiency achievement; however, there is room in most categories to improve learning in order to achieve ideal levels of students learning.
-The ESWS faculty could review opportunities in the curriculum to reinforce critical thinking.

-6. Student Learning Outcome 3.
+- Critical thinking requires analysis, synthesis, and evaluation, i.e. learning at high cognitive levels.
+Results from assessment in CSES 42204 indicate acceptable target proficiency achievement; however, there is room in most categories to improve learning in order to achieve ideal levels of students learning.
+The ESWS faculty could review opportunities in the curriculum to reinforce critical thinking. - 6.
+Student Learning Outcome 3.
 Students will demonstrate the ability to work through and solve complex, multidisciplinary problems.